Pylons/pyramid/docs/narr/configuration.rst

-The ``<include>`` tag that includes the ZCML statements implied by the ``configure.zcml`` file from the Python package named ``repoze.bfg.includes`` is basically required to come before any other named declaration in an application's ``configure.zcml``.
+The ``<include>`` tag that includes the ZCML statements implied by the ``configure.zcml`` file from the Python package named :mod:`repoze.bfg.includes` is basically required to come before any other named declaration in an application's ``configure.zcml``.
 If it is not included, subsequent declaration tags will fail to be recognized, and the configuration system will generate a traceback.
 However, the ``<include package="repoze.bfg.includes"/>`` tag needs to exist only in a "top-level" ZCML file, it needn't also exist in ZCML files *included by* a top-level ZCML file.

 The ``<view>`` Tag
 ~~~~~~~~~~~~~~~~~~